 You cannot hold a site for someone else.
 Holding a site for someone or leaving a tent or trailer in a site unattended overnight is NOT permitted even if the site is paid for.

 A person who brings a tent or recreational vehicle to a recreation site and does not camp, is in contravention of the Forest Recreation Regulations 20 (1)(c); as per below:

 20 (1) A person who camps at a recreation site where a fee for camping is required under section 22 must

 (c) not leave personal property on a campsite unless the person is camping, under the authority arising from payment of the camping fee, at that campsite, or has been authorized to leave the property on the campsite by a recreation officer.

 Any personal property or recreational vehicles that are left on site for the purpose of site-claiming may be removed or towed, at the owners expense.

 Any camping fees paid, will be considered forfeit and no refund will be provided.

 Reservations are non-transferable.
 If you arrive to the campground and want to switch from your reserved site to a different available site, you can switch to that site, but you will have to pay the camping fees again for the new site.

 You will not get a refund for your fees paid on the site you had reserved.
 Your reserved site will be rented to first come first served campers.

-You can ride your off road vehicle in Bear Creek and Cascade Peninsula.
+Registered campers may idle in/out with your off road vehicle into Bear Creek and Cascade Peninsula.
 You must have insurance and a helmet and follow all provincial regulations.
 The campsites are not for cruising around though, so you are limited to riding into your campsite and out of your campsite to access the logging roads.